Brian-Magnuson/nico/docs/design/number_parsing.md

 - The number is only parsed once, during lexing.
 - Format errors can be caught early during lexing.
 - The type checker does not need to do any additional work for number literals.

+Deferring this special case to the parser can be seen as a downside.
+It violates the principle of single responsibility and it feels unnaturally unbalanced: 129-255 is a lexer error, but 128 is a parser error.

+## Solution 6: Only Parser Parses

+This solution proposes that only the parser is responsible for parsing number literals.

+The lexer will scan number literals and do its best to validate their format.
+The lexer will also scan the type suffix and assign the appropriate token type.
+To simplify the parser's job, the lexer wille exclude the type suffix from the lexeme.

+Ideally, the lexer will be able to do this as quickly as possible without fully parsing the number.

+Numbers always start with a decimal digit (0-9).

+Valid numbers may contain:
+- A prefix (0b, 0o, 0x)
+- Digits of the specified base
+- Underscores
+- If the base is decimal:
+  - No more than one decimal point
+  - If there is a decimal point:
+    - At least one decimal digit after the decimal point
+    - No more than one exponent part (e or E)
+    - The exponent part may contain an optional '+' or '-' sign and must have at least one decimal digit
+  - If there is no decimal point:
+    - No exponent part
+- A type suffix (i8, i16, i32, i64, u8, u16, u32, u64, f32, f64)

+The only parts of the lexeme that cannot be parsed by `std::from_chars` are the base prefixes and the underscores.
+When the parser parses the number, it will create a temporary string that excludes these parts before passing it to `std::from_chars`.

+In addition to parsing the number, the parser will also change `Tok::Minus` to `Tok::Negative` when creating unary minus nodes, similar to Solution 5.
+This allows the parser to handle the minimum value of signed integer types correctly.

+1. During scanning...
+   1. The lexer scans numbers and checks if they are in a valid format.
+   2. The token is assigned a type according to its suffix (or default type if no suffix is present).
+2. During parsing...
+   1. When the parser encounters a number literal, it checks if the previous token is `Tok::Negative`.
+      1. If it is, the parser will start the number string with a negative sign.
+   2. The parser creates a temporary string that excludes base prefixes and underscores from the lexeme.
+   3. The parser uses `std::from_chars` to parse the temporary string into the appropriate numeric type, taking into account the sign if necessary.
+   4. If the number is out of range for its type, the parser reports an error.
+   5. Otherwise, the parser stores the actual numeric value in the token.

+The type checker does not need to do any additional work for number literals, as all parsing and range checking has already been handled by the parser.

+This solution is likely the most sensible approach.
+It sticks to the idea that *parsing* is the job of the *parser*.
+All range checking is done in one place, and format errors can still be caught early during lexing.

+## Conclusion

+Our decision is to implement Solution 6: Only Parser Parses.
+This approach centralizes number parsing and range checking in the parser, simplifying the overall design and ensuring consistency.

+The consistent design also ensures maintainability and avoids special cases.
+To quote The Zen of Python: "Special cases aren't special enough to break the rules."